CamachoJon/DataAnalysisSpark/README.md

 # Taxi Trips Analysis with PySpark

+* Please find the report of our analysis in the DataAnalysis.ipynb.

 This README file provides a comprehensive description of a set of PySpark scripts used for analyzing taxi trips data.
 Each script corresponds to a specific job that provides insights into different characteristics of these trips.

 ## Prerequisites